Health & Safety Management

 At Zodiac Maritime we started work on implementing a quality management system in 1993, completing certification to what was then the ISO 9002 Standard in 1994.
 The company was then in a good position to begin working on the early implementation of the International Safety Management Code (ISM Code).

-In July 1996 we received the Document of Compliance for the office-based activities, which was two years ahead of the phase I implementation date, and then completed certification for all the managed vessels (phase I and phase II ships) before the ISM phase 1 due date which was July 1998.
+In July 1996 we received the Document of Compliance for the office-based activities, which was two years ahead of the phase I implementation date, and then completed certification for all the managed vessels before the phase 1 due date which was July 1998.

-We have been able to achieve continual improvements across a range of safety management performance indicators by the effective use of management systems such as the voluntary standards (ISO 9001, ISO14001) as well as the mandatory Codes for ISM and ISPS.
+We have been able to achieve continual improvements across a range of safety management performance indicators by the effective use of management systems such as the voluntary standards (ISO 9001, ISO 14001, OHSAS 18001 and ISO 50001) as well as the mandatory Codes for ISM and ISPS.

 We monitor our safety performance by using internationally accepted definitions for work related injuries and we measure these in relation to man-hours exposure.
 The internationally accepted standards for marine accident and injury reporting that we use are the OCIMF Marine Injury Reporting Guidelines.